openstack/nova-specs/specs/kilo/approved/use-configdrive-with-ironic.rst

 * The Ironic virt driver decides if a configdrive should be generated for this instance.
 If so:

-* The virt driver generates the configdrive and gzips it.
+* The virt driver generates the configdrive, gzips and base64 encode it.

-* The virt driver puts the gzipped image in some system and holds on to a URI for the image.
+* The virt driver passes the encoded image to Ironic via the Ironic API.

-* The virt driver will pass this URI to Ironic.

-* If present, Ironic will pass this URI to its DeployDriver, which will in turn provide it to the instance during provisioning, by means appropriate to that driver.

-* Ironic uses this URI to write a configdrive partition on the instance during provisioning.

-* The reference implementation for this will be using Swift, with a configurable TTL.
+* The Ironic service will then store the image in some system and holds on to a URI for it, or if no external system is configured, Ironic will save the image into its database.
+The reference implementation for this will be using Swift, with a configurable TTL.

+* Ironic pass the image to the deploy driver that will then expose it to the tenant.
+The initial implementation will create a config drive partition on the disk and copy the image onto it, but it could be extended to use the virtual media out-of-band if the target hardware supports it.

 Alternatives
 ------------